LilJamJam/Mudae/README.md

 ### I've now completed a major upgrade of my personal Mudae DB that now includes tags and aliases.

-Let me know of any ideas that can help people contribute to Mudae, or other things that you're curious about.
+Let me know of any ideas that can help people contribute to Mudae, or other things that you're curious to see.

+Discord: liljamjam